utkarsh2299/da6401_assignment2/Part_B/README.md

-# Deep Neural Network Training for iNaturalist Image Classification | DA6401 Assignment 2 | Introduction to Deep Learning
+# Part B | Finetuning ResNet for iNaturalist dataset

 This repository contains code for training and fine-tuning deep learning models on the iNaturalist dataset.
-It supports both training CNN models from scratch and fine-tuning pre-trained ResNet50 models.

 ## Project Structure